robsalamat/School_District_Analysis/README.md

 ![](Resources/THS_Performance.png)

-In Thomas High School's performance relative to other schools,
+For Thomas High School's performance relative to other schools, it retained the Top 2 spot even with a lower % Overall Passing.

 ### D. How does replacing the ninth-grade scores affect the following: